-2017 HHS XC Team Qualifying Guidelines
+2018 HHS XC Team Qualifying Guidelines

 - 1. All athletes will be given an equal opportunity to qualify for the team. - 2.
-Coaches will determine the number of athletes of each gender that will be selected for the 2017 HHS XC Team. - 3.
+Coaches will determine the number of athletes of each gender that will be selected for the 2018 HHS XC Team. - 3.
 1 Time Trial will be held.
 All who wish to try out for the team will run the Time Trial. - 4.
 In order to run the time trial, you must have given Coach Scott a summer running log. - 5.
-Time Trial is Friday August 11th at Allatoona Creek Park - (a) Qualifying for the team will be determined by: - 1.
-At least 50% of the team will be comprised of Freshman and Sophomores - 2.
-Coaches Discretion based upon, but not limited to: - a.
+Time Trial is Friday August 10th at Allatoona Creek Park - (a) Qualifying for the team will be determined by:

+Coaches Discretion based upon, but not limited to:

+- a.
 Previous Year's Individual Ranking within the team - b.
 Commitment to team - c.
 Potential for improvement and contributions to team.
 NO ONE RIDES FOR FREE. - d.
 Work Ethic in practice - e.
 Performance at the Time Trial. - f.
 Seniors who are not Varsity athletes are expected to contribute through leadership on the team.